ibm-cloud-docs/ibm-spectrum-lsf/applying-plan.md

 ```
 {: screen}

 After the plan is successfully applied, it generates an `sshcommand` in the _Outputs_ section in the Terraform code.
 You can use this command to log in to the {{site.data.keyword.spectrum_short}} cluster.
-If you specified IP addresses for `ssh_allowed_ips` property only, those IP address machines would be able to use this SSH command.
+You can run this SSH command successfully only from systems whose IP addresses were specified in `remote_allowed_ips`.

 ## Applying a plan using the API
 {: #apply-plan-api}